Ministers and Staff

 John is a participant in many interfaith roundtables, chaplain to the Bedford Minutemen, a founding member of the Greater Boston Interfaith Organization, past president of the UU Partner Church Council, and Board Chair of the Unitarian Universalist Service Committee.
 He remains available for “good trouble” and is currently the Community Minister for Good Trouble at the Arlington Street Church Unitarian Universalist in Boston.

-A book of John’s Bedford sermons, titled “Huh?,” is available at https://www.amazon.com/HUH-Collection-Sermons-Homilies-Action/dp/B0942L8GTD/ref=sr_1_2?dchild=1&keywords=huh%3F&qid=1630802087&sr=8-2.
+A book of John’s Bedford sermons, titled “HUH??,” is available from Amazon.

-John regards the church as the last, best and most improbable hope for humanity.
+John regards the church as the last, best, and most improbable hope for humanity.